 The Space Below is conceived as an immersive sound installation, designed to tour to subterranean locations across the globe, where the cause and impact of underwater acoustic pollution are most prevalent.

-Currently in production, this new work is a collaboration between award-winning artists Emma Critchley and Lee Berwick.
-It is inspired by extensive research and a year-long residency with scientists and specialists in the field.
-The work explores an urgent issue that has spread to affect all corners of the world, from the busy shipping lanes of the English Channel to the once silent waters of the Arctic.
+The work explores underwater sound pollution :- an urgent issue that has spread to affect all corners of the world, from the busy shipping lanes of the English Channel to the once silent waters of the Arctic.

 Every creature in the ocean can hear.
-The smallest larva listens to the reef to find where to settle, while the Blue Whale draws an acoustic map to navigate its way.
-Hearing is fundamental to communication, breeding, feeding and ultimately survival.
+For undersea life hearing is fundamental to communication, breeding, feeding and ultimately survival.

-The Space Below transports audiences into a space where ears rule over eyes, and where the sound of humans at work and play takes on a darker tone.
-Created from an archive of underwater sound recordings, sourced from across the globe, the artists’ sonic palette features both the natural sounds made by a wide range of sea creatures as well as human-made sounds: sonar activity, seismic air gun surveys and Acoustic Deterrent Devices.
-These human-made noises are a product of the way in which we live today: of industrialisation, globalisation and climate change.
+The Space Below transports audiences into a space where ears rule over eyes, and where the sound of humans at work and play takes on a darker tone and it is created from an archive of underwater sound recordings that we sourced from across the globe,

-The first installation will take place in London in Spring, 2020.
-Our project partners include: The British Antarctic Survey; The Hebridean Whale & Dolphin Trust; Culture & Climate Change Project; Californian Ocean Alliance; The University of Plymouth; and specialists from Cornell and Washington Universities, US.
+The first installation took place in London in Spring, 2020 and the intention is to tour the installation to other venues further afield in coming times.
+Our project partners include: MiniRig, The British Antarctic Survey; The Hebridean Whale & Dolphin Trust; Culture & Climate Change Project; Californian Ocean Alliance; The University of Plymouth; and specialists from Cornell and Washington Universities, US.